Generating Diverse 3D Reconstructions from a Single Occluded Face Image: Related Work

 \textbf{Diversity Promoting Generative Models:} Diversity promoting algorithms have been employed in several areas in computer vision where a distribution of outcomes is more desirable than a singular solution.
-Conditioning \cite{pix2pix, yang2019diversity} and regularization \cite{bicyclegan, madgan, suzuki2016joint, che2016mode, srivastava2017veegan} based techniques have been found to be useful to overcome mode-collapse and promote diveristy in GANs \cite{gan}.
+Conditioning \cite{pix2pix, yang2019diversity} and regularization \cite{bicyclegan, madgan, suzuki2016joint, che2016mode, srivastava2017veegan} based techniques are useful to overcome mode-collapse and promote diversity in GANs \cite{gan}.
 As ill-posed problems, diversity promoting algorithms are also particularly useful for image completion and image super-resolution.
-Zheng \etal \cite{picnet} proposed a dual-pipeline C-VAE \cite{cvae} that maintains groundtruth fidelity in one path, while allowing diversity on the other.
-While, Bahat \etal \cite{explorablesuperres} generated diverse super-resolution explanations by only enforcing consistency in the low-resolution space.
-Compared to image based approaches that focus on diversity in the texture, 3D reconstruction requires modeling geometric diversity.
+Zheng \etal \cite{picnet} proposed a dual-pipeline C-VAE \cite{cvae} that maintains ground-truth fidelity in one path while allowing diversity on the other.
+Bahat \etal \cite{explorablesuperres} generated diverse super-resolution explanations by only enforcing consistency in the low-resolution space.
+Compared to image-based approaches that focus on diversity in the texture, 3D reconstruction requires modeling geometric diversity.
 As one of the most seminal works in this field, Kulesza and Taskar \cite{dpp} introduced the framework of Determinantal Point Processes (DPPs) to model diversity in machine learning tasks such as inference, sampling, marginalization, \etc. Yuan \etal \cite{yuan2019diverse, dlow} adopted DPP to sample multi-modal latent vectors for diverse human trajectory forecasting.
-Elfeki \etal \cite{gdpp} devised a DPP based objective to train GANs and VAEs to emulate the diversity in real data.
+Elfeki \etal \cite{gdpp} devised a DPP-based objective to train GANs and VAEs to emulate the diversity in real data.
 In this work, we adopt the idea of DPPs to generate diverse 3D reconstructions for an occluded face by discovering latent space representations that maximize plausible diversity on the occluded regions while remaining faithful to the visible parts.